 It is simply an on-site wastewater treatment system (Instead of wastewater going to a city or public sewer system, it is broken-down on the property's grounds) There are different types of septic systems, but in South Florida, the septic tank and drain field are the most common.

 There are pros and cons to having a septic system and I will explain the main ones with the hopes of eliminating any fears you may have of buying a property that has a septic system.
 The main misconception is that septic systems are high maintenance and must be pumped every year.
 The truth is that if simple measures are taken, a septic system will have very little maintenance, a long lifespan and possibly very little pumping required.

 Simple preventive measures can include:

 - Applying store bought enzymes or bacteria and flushing them down your toilets every few months to help the breakdown of bacteria in your tank.

 - Reducing the amount of paper products dumped in the toilets

 - Not using anti-bacterial soaps and detergents.

-Take a look at this article for additional tips: How To Keep Your Septic System in Tip Top Shape.
+Take a look at this article for additional tips: How to Care For Your Septic System.

 Contrary to popular belief pumping a septic tank often is not necessary and could actually do more harm than good because it would remove bacteria necessary for break down process.
 This is a controversial topic, because septic tank companies make the most money from pumping tanks and they encourage it. (but please note that pumping tanks every 4-5 years IS recommended).